jfouts2010/F16-DIY-Grip-/README.md

-Models and files for my DIY F16 Grip
+Models and code for my DIY F16 Grip using rasberry pi pico